A Chat with Terrie Lloyd about the Japan Journey

 Now it was a successful company, and I had a successful exit.
 But like I say, all of those things are ephemeral.
 Money comes.
 Money goes.
 Businesses come; businesses go.
 But the thought of.

 Changing people’s lives is really powerful, and that makes me feel good.
-So back then, when I first started Daijobs, the average Japanese had to work 30 years in the same company.
+So, back then, when I first started Daijobs, the average Japanese employee had to work 30 years in the same company.
 And if they were unlucky and got recruited by a Black Company, they had no way to leave that company because it was shameful to switch jobs and also was considered very risky.
-And then for those people, the average young Japanese under 30 has switched jobs two to three times.
+Then, for those people, the average young Japanese under 30 has switched jobs two to three times.

-So that is a huge paradigm shift, between 30 years and one job and being stuck and extremely depressed, if you picked the wrong company to now, being able to shop around, that’s like the quality of life has improved so dramatically for those people.
+So, that is a huge paradigm shift.
+Between 30 years and one job and being stuck and extremely depressed if you picked the wrong company to now being able to shop around, the quality of life has improved so dramatically for those people.

 Ankita: Yes.